Jonyyqn/scMalignantFinder/README.md

 1. **Use a pretrained model** (**recommended for most users**)
 2. **Train a model from scratch**

-For most users, the pretrained model is the simplest option.
+For most users, the pretrained model is the simplest and most convenient option.

 #### Input requirements